 Unfortunately, because it can be used in practically every recipe, it is easy to run out of.
 What should you do if this happens?
 This is where corn flour substitutes come into play.
 When used correctly, these substitutes can work just as well.

-The 4 Best Substitutes for Corn Flour
+Substitutes for Corn Flour

 Most people confuse cornstarch with corn flour.
 Cornstarch is made from the starchy part of the kernel.
 It is gluten-free, perfect for anyone who wants to avoid gluten-containing foods.